Interface IJavaComponent

 Java components generally serve Java type definitions to other components, for example Web applications.

 identify a Java component that is used to load types from.
-Given a project com.acme.myproject
+Given a project com.acme.myproject, the default Java component to look for is com.acme.myproject/java, i.e. the

 project name with an appended "/java".
 Components within the project use the private loader of that Java component by convention.